The impact of radial migration on disk galaxy star formation histories: II. Role of bar strength, disk thickness, and

-We investigated how radial migration distorts the spatially resolved SFHs of MW and M31 analogues using 186 well-aligned disk galaxies from the TNG50 cosmological simulation.
-By comparing SFHs derived from stellar birth radii and present-day positions, we quantified both the magnitude and the spatial/temporal structure of migration biases, and examined how they vary with bar strength, disk thickness, and merger history.
+We investigated how radial migration distorts the spatially resolved SFHs of MW and M31 analogs using 186 well-aligned disk galaxies from the TNG50 cosmological simulation.
+By comparing SFHs derived from stellar birth radii with those derived from present-day positions, we quantified both the magnitude of migration-induced biases and their spatiotemporal structure, and we examined how these biases vary with bar strength, disk thickness, and merger history.

 A striking and recurrent pattern is the appearance of artificial star formation in regions that did not actually form stars at those times.
-Most notably, 80\% of galaxies seem to have outer-disk stars older than 10~Gyr, well before those regions began forming stars, indicating that these populations must have migrated from the inner disk.
+Most notably, 80\% of galaxies seem to have outer-disk stars older than 10~Gyr, well before those regions began forming stars, indicating that these populations must have migrated from radii interior to the outer disk.
 Similar effects occur in 45\% of galaxies at intermediate radii during early epochs, and in 30\% of galaxies in quenched inner disks over the past 4~Gyr, revealing a widespread redistribution of stellar populations across time.
 Migration also smooths the SFH, washing out localized bursts and suppressions by spreading stars into neighboring radial bins.

 The strength and radial signature of these distortions depend strongly on galaxy structure and evolutionary history.
 Strong bars drive large SFR overestimates in both the innermost (up to 75\%) and outermost (up to 150\%) disk through resonance-driven redistribution, while thinner disks---being dynamically colder---are more susceptible to outer-disk overestimates of up to 160\%.
 Thicker disks show large inner-disk overestimates (up to 125\%) due to early central star formation creating large populations available to migrate.
-Merger timing strongly shapes the migration patter: early mergers promote bidirectional migration, intermediate mergers show bar-dependent redistribution, and late mergers feed outer-disk star formation that later migrates inward.
+Merger timing strongly shapes the migration patterns: early mergers promote bidirectional migration, intermediate mergers show bar-dependent redistribution, and late mergers feed outer-disk star formation that later migrates inward.

 Our results underscore that failing to account for stellar migration can lead to severe misinterpretations of when and where stars formed.
 This has direct consequences for studies of chemical evolution and for the reconstruction of SFHs in both the MW and external galaxies.